 - Greenhouse / Orangeri

 - Drying area

 Last but not least:

 - How much work do you put into the garden, every week, every season, every year?

-Once you’ve considered how to weight the garden’s décor, now is the time to start drawing the garden.
-Why is it so important?
-That’s because you have to find trees and shrubs that have the right height compared to what you can and can plant compared to any neighbors.
-It’s no use you plant lovely trees that get so tall that they shade the neighbor or lose leaves on his land in the fall.
-Then the good neighbourliness probably goes pretty fast.
+Once you've considered what is important in the garden's design, it's time to start drawing the garden.
+Why is it important?
+You have to find trees and shrubs that have the right height compared to what you are allowed to plant.
+It's no use you plant lovely trees that get so tall they overshadow the neighbour's premises or lose a ton of leaves in his garden in autumn.
+Keeping the neighbour happy, is always an absolute must!

-You also need to find the perennials and shrubs that can fit.
-Some grow quickly and become wide and either kill the other plants or become crooked and ugly.
-If you choose perennials, expect some types to be dug up and thinned approximately every 5 years.
-The rest of the time, a perennial bed is almost self-in-his-own.
+You also need to find the perennials and shrubs that can fit you garden.
+Some grow quickly and become wide and either kill the other plants or become crooked and ugly if there's not enough space.
+If you choose perennials, expect some types must be dug up and thinned approximately every 5 years.
+Apart from that, a perennial bed is almost maintenance free.

-Where do you want the compost?
-It is also important to get the sign in.
-You should be able to empty kitchen waste on the compost all year round, but at the same time the compost should not be as close to the terrace as it can be seen – it is actually just evenly boring to look at.
-Also remember that you must never put leftovers on the compost, it attracts rats and it sucks.That is, only peels and salad leaves.
-If necessary, put a fence in front of the compost and you can let an efeu or klematis grow there.
+Where do you want your compost the be?
+It is quite important to have it a the right spot.
+You should be able to empty kitchen waste on the compost all year round, but at the same time the compost should not be as close to the terrace as it can be seen - it is just evenly boring to look at.
+Also remember that you must never put leftovers on the compost, it attracts rats and it smells.
+If necessary, put a fence in front of the compost and let an ivy or clematis grow there.